 My parents tell me that as a wee-little one, I could understand both Portuguese and German (the languages of my mixed family).
 That when I started Kindergarten, I refused to speak anything other than English – because that’s what everyone else spoke.
 I wish that my parents still kept these languages in the house for my development.
 Although, I can understand why it was easier not to.
 My mom, still spoke Portuguese on the phone with relatives or when we would visit them.
 My grandparents on my dad’s side of the family left Germany after WWII and were some of the many Germans who left their homeland and they chose to adapt to the language of the culture they were living in: English.

-Some years later, living in Germany, I still the sounds of German.
+Some years later, living in Germany, I still enjoy the sounds of German.
 Not particularly the Sachsen dialekt, but das Hochdeutsch.
-While visiting Copenhagen recently, I enjoyed hearing the sounds of Danish speakers.
-I also learned that I particularly enjoy hearing Danish accents in English, now – generalization – most Danes speak fluent English and hardly have an accent, where I was able to pick-up on subtle tonal differences in pronunciations.
+While visiting Copenhagen recently, I liked hearing the sounds of Danish speakers.
+I also learned that I particularly enjoy hearing Danish accents in English, now – generalization – most Danes speak fluent English and hardly have an accent.
+I was able to pick-up on subtle tonal differences in pronunciations.
 I’ve also figured out about myself, I tend to like languages that aren’t the most popular: German, Danish, Swedish, South African, Russian.
 The sounds made in these languages are what I tend to find most intriguing.

 Recently, again I can attribute this itch-interest to a student’s essay, I thought that learning some Mandarin might be compelling.
 In this essay, the student was writing about language and thought – thanks to our class’s exploration of Lera Boroditsky’s TED talk in relation to linguistic relativism and linguistic determinism.
 This student discusses the high-context approach to language and expression that Mandarin speakers use, likely in part because of their highly visualized language made of pictographs.
 For example, the Chinese characters “山”, which means mountains, looks like rolling peaks.
 Or how people speaking Mandarin will often use “we” when talking, whereas in North American cultures, “I” is more often used.
 Cultures are shaped by the languages that are used, while the language is also influenced by the culture (think Denglish).